kubilaycaglayan/reporting-scientists/README.md

 #### FEATURES

-- You can sign up with username and fullname.
+- You can sign up with username and full name.
-- Signing in only requires username.
-Which also is easily extandible to more secure authentication types.
+- Signing in only requires a username.
 - You can report your latest findings in your field.
 - You can follow other scientists.
 - You can comment on reports.
 - You can upload your own profile photo and cover image.
-- You can see all the scientists in the website.
+- You can see all the scientists on the website.

+#### FUTURE FEATURES

+- Sign In is easily extendible to more secure authentication types.

 ## Built With